mlisook/plastic-map-info/README.md

 ## Live Demos

-At ([the Github Project Page](https://mlisook.github.io/paper-map-info)) you will find multiple live demos and the source code behind them.
+At [the Github Project Page](https://mlisook.github.io/plastic-map-info) you will find multiple live demos and the source code behind them.

 ## WHY!?

-In its current implementation (as of June 2017) the native infowindow does not support event handlers, so interactive infowindows are out.
+In its current implementation (as of August 2017) the native infowindow does not support event handlers, so interactive infowindows are out.
 For example:
 ```html
     <google-map-marker ...>
       <paper-button on-tap="makeReservation">Reserve</paper-button>